Don Brown (author)

-Donald Mitchell Brown, Jr. (born June 3, 1960) is an American author, attorney, and former United States Navy JAG Officer.
-He has published eleven military-genre novels, the best known of which is Treason (2005) in which radical Islamic clerics infiltrate the United States Navy Chaplain Corps.
+Donald Mitchell Brown Jr. (born June 3, 1960) is an American author, attorney, and former United States Navy Judge Advocate General (JAG) officer.
+He has published 15 books on the United States military, including 11 military-genre novels, the best known of which is Treason (2005) in which radical Islamic clerics infiltrate the United States Navy Chaplain Corps.
 He has published four works of military nonfiction, including his national bestseller, The Last Fighter Pilot: The True Story of the Final Combat Mission of World War II (2017).

-Brown may be best known for his work as legal counsel to convicted war criminal Army Lieutenant Clint Lorance, and his authorship of the 2019 book Travesty of Justice: The Shocking Prosecution of Lt.
+Brown may be best known for his work as legal counsel to Army Lieutenant Clint Lorance, who had been convicted of murder by a military court-martial at Fort Bragg when his platoon became involved in a firefight in Afghanistan in 2011, and his authorship of the 2019 book Travesty of Justice: The Shocking Prosecution of Lt.
 Clint Lorance.
-On November 15, 2019, President Donald Trump pardoned Lorance, and the book is considered to be a major factor in leading to that pardon.
-Between the release of Travesty of Justice on March 31, 2019, and Lorance's pardon on November 15, 2019, Brown made numerous national television appearances and penned a number of national Op-eds arguing that President Trump should free and exonerate Lieutenant Lorance.
-On the Wednesday night before Thanksgiving, November 27, 2019, Brown and Lorance appeared on Hannity, the nightly national broadcast on the Fox News Channel to discuss the presidential pardon and release.
+On November 15, 2019, President Donald Trump pardoned Lorance, and the book is considered to be a factor in leading to that pardon.
+Between the release of Travesty of Justice on March 31, 2019, and Lorance's pardon on November 15, 2019, Brown made numerous national television appearances and penned a number of national op-eds urging President Trump to free and exonerate Lieutenant Lorance.
+On November 27, 2019, Brown and Lorance appeared on Hannity, the nightly national broadcast on the Fox News Channel to discuss the presidential pardon and release.

+Brown is a candidate for the 2026 United States Senate election in North Carolina.
+He previously ran in the Republican primary for North Carolina's 8th congressional district in 2024, but lost to Mark Harris.

 Early life and education

 Brown was born in Plymouth in Washington County, North Carolina, on June 3, 1960.
-He received a Bachelor of Arts degree from the University of North Carolina at Chapel Hill, and a Juris Doctor degree from Campbell University's Norman Adrian Wiggins School of Law.
+He received a bachelor of arts degree from the University of North Carolina at Chapel Hill, and a juris doctor degree from Campbell University's Norman Adrian Wiggins School of Law.